yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_web_services/general_policy_wsdl.md

     These options enable you to configure the underlying auto-generated **Service Handler** without having to navigate to it in the **Policies** tree.
 Review the information on each tab and click **OK** to close the wizard.

+{{< alert title="Note" color="primary" >}}If a web service is defined using multiple WSDLs, an error of "Cannot find the declaration of element" might occur during the schema validation of a SOAP message.
+The error is shown because of a duplication of the WSDLs types schema `targetNamespace`.
+To avoid this failure, change the types schema `targetNamespace` to be unique across the WSDLs.{{< /alert >}}

 ### Configure a security policy

 The **Secure Virtual Service** dialog enables you to specify the policy that API Gateway enforces on the messages that it receives from the client.
 To specify a policy, perform the following steps: